-The Wellcome / EPSRC centre for Interventional and Surgical Sciences is now accepting applications for Academic Year 2018-2019, with fully funded studentships available.
+The Wellcome / EPSRC centre for Interventional and Surgical Sciences at UCL is now accepting applications for Academic Year 2018-2019, with fully funded studentships available.

 Studentships available cover the cost of fees for UK/EU students and a stipend of £16,851 (tax free).

-Due to funding restrictions we can only accept students from outside the EU if they are in possession of a fully funded scholarship or have their own funding.
-Further information.
+Due to funding restrictions, we can only accept students from outside the EU if they are in possession of a fully funded scholarship or have their own funding.
+Further information on eligibility and funding.

 To apply please send a CV and covering letter to Kate Litwinczuk, [email protected] with the subject heading ‘WEISS PhD application’.

 Applications are considered all year round until our spaces are filled, but early application is encouraged.
 Application deadline is 12 July 2018.